Pietrostat193/ForecastReconciliationRegionalEnergy/README.md

 The project aims to build regional energy production time-series.
 Starting from hourly resolution annual time-series, annual regional aggregates and hourly wind-speed regional level.

-See:  Reconstruction of Local energy consumption presentation for an overview of the project.
+See:  "Reconstruction of Local energy consumption" pdf presentation for an overview of the project.